Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Setting and preliminaries

-We note that one could straightforwardly incorporate a terminal state penalization ${J}_T(x(T))$ into the cost functional, which would result in a nonzero terminal condition for the adjoint.
+We note that one could straightforwardly incorporate a terminal state penalization ${J}_T(x(T))$ into the cost functional, which would result in a nonzero terminal condition $\lambda(T)$ for the backward dynamics of the adjoint state $\lambda$, cf.\ the first two lines of \eqref{eq:numerics:optcond}.
 We will omit this terminal cost for ease of presentation.
 Correspondingly, the second derivative of the Lagrange function is given by

 where for $t\in [0,T]$, $E_t\colon C(0,T;H)\to H$ is the time evaluation operator defined by $E_tx=x(t)$.